Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 100 gp

-A Magnifying Glass grants Advantage on any ability check made to appraise or inspect a highly detailed item.
+A Magnifying Glass grants **:d20-adv: Advantage**{ .d20 } on any ability check made to appraise or inspect a highly detailed item.
 Lighting a fire with a Magnifying Glass requires light as bright as sunlight to focus, tinder to ignite, and about 5 minutes for the fire to ignite.

 ---